-Problem Solution Anticipated Results No existing software applica- tion that works in a learner- centered method, defines the Personal Learning Model and Nationally accepted standardized distance learning assessment tool that is interactive, diagnostic, and suitable for multiple users that can be used anytime, student's personal learning model, and defines that model through dominant learning style, instructional media, and Personal Learning Profile for online use anywhere by any distance learner.
-Qualitative measurement tool that will contribute to the improvement of online learning.
-Meets standards set by EDUCAUSE and the IMS instructional methods.
+Problem Solution Anticipated Results No existing software applica- Personal Nationally accepted standardized distance learning tion that works in a learner- Learning Model assessment tool that is interactive, diagnostic, and centered method, defines the and suitable for multiple users that can be used anytime, student's personal learning Personal anywhere by any distance learner.
+Qualitative model, and defines that model Learning measurement tool that will contribute to the through dominant learning style, Profile for improvement of online learning. instructional media, and online use Meets standards set by EDUCAUSE and the IMS instructional methods.
 Project (Instructional Management System)